 Posted on February 9, 2021 by Louise Howland

 Cybercrime is everywhere online.
-As well as this, cyber-risks are increasingly harder to identify as cyber-crime becomes more sophisticated and harder to identify.
+As well as this, cyber-risks are increasingly harder to identify as cyber-crime becomes more sophisticated.
 With threats posed by everything from social media through to cyber-fraud, organisations need to be more vigilant about rising risks online.

 Over the past two decades, both commercial and private computing has become more normal in the UK, but so has cybercrime leading to more urgency for tighter, more vigilant, cybercrime legislation and punishment.
 So, as cybersecurity awareness is on the rise, it would benefit many businesses to understand cybercrime legislation.